jarmokivekas/tuamk-thesis/doc/main.md

 achieve more granular frequency resolution with the same amount of computation.

 Increasing the number of bins in an FFT increases the amount of computation required.
 It's possible to save the raw I/Q samples to disk, and compute the large FFTs in a post-processing step where real-time computation is not required.
-In this case a likely bottle neck will storage space.
-The lowest sample rate supported by `uhd_rx_cfile` is approximatly 0.2 MPSP, which will produce close to 0.8 MB of data per second when using 16-bit sample.
+In this case, a likely bottleneck will storage space.
+The lowest sample rate supported by `uhd_rx_cfile` is approximately 0.2 MPSP, which will produce close to 0.8 MB of data per second when using 16-bit sample.
 100 MB data per second is produced at the maximum sample rate 25 MSPS.